Kartik1209/Introduction-to-Pandas-Machine-Learning-/README.md

 This repository helps new machine learning enthusiast to understand about the basis libarary of data science which is pandas.
 The project includes :
-     simple implementations of inbuilt funtions in Pandas library.
+     simple implementation of inbuilt funtions in Pandas library.